apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.25.0 to 0.26.1 ##

+* Mesos 0.26.1 only supports three decimal digits of precision for scalar resource values.
+For example, frameworks can reserve "0.001" CPUs but more fine-grained reservations (e.g., "0.0001" CPUs) are no longer supported (although they did not work reliably in prior versions of Mesos anyway).
+Internally, resource math is now done using a fixed-point format that supports three decimal digits of precision, and then converted to/from floating point for input and output, respectively.
+Frameworks that do their own resource math and manipulate fractional resources may observe differences in roundoff error and numerical precision.

 ## Upgrading from 0.25.x to 0.26.x ##

 **NOTE** The names of some TaskStatus::Reason enums have been changed.
 But the tag numbers remain unchanged, so it is backwards compatible.
 Frameworks using the new version might need to do some compile time adjustments: